 5 Tips for Planning a Virtual Empathy Map Workshop

-Over the past several years, the way many of us work on a daily basis has moved online.
+Since 2020, the way many of us work on a daily basis has moved online.
 This means the traditional in-person workshops we once knew, featuring flip charts, sticky notes, and face-to-face connection, have been adapted to suit the virtual workplace.
-Luckily, we’ve been at the forefront of this transition and have an easy solution for bringing empathy mapping workshops into the virtual world!
+Luckily, we’ve been at the forefront of this transition, and we have an easy solution for bringing empathy mapping workshops into the virtual world!

 Here are our best tips for preparing for and conducting virtual empathy mapping exercises:

-Note – the planning process isn’t always linear!
-We recommend tackling whichever step makes the most sense with your specific situation first or delegating multiple tasks to be completed simultaneously.
-Maybe you want to figure out your cohost situation first, start creating your whiteboard second, and send out a detailed invitation last!
+Note: The planning process isn’t always linear!
+We recommend tackling whichever step makes the most sense for your specific situation first, or delegating multiple tasks to be completed simultaneously.
+Maybe you want to figure out your co-host situation first, start creating your whiteboard second, and send out a detailed invitation last!

-- Time chunk – Time management is critical for facilitating remote workshops.
+Time management is critical for facilitating remote workshops.
 Once you have an idea of many people you’ll be inviting, plan out each key discussion you want to cover and how long it should take.
-Consider…
+Consider setting side:

 - 5 minutes to allow people to join the call.